Spatial Balancing: Designing an LLM-Powered Spatial Externalization Interface for Iterative Science Communication Writing: : A Spatially Externalized Revision Environment for Navigable LLM-Assisted Writing

 \textit{Participants} First, we recruited three experts (each with more than one year of experience in creating science narratives) to rate the texts.
 After rating, they discussed and jointly established a scoring rubric, including benchmarks for each score range from 0 to 10.
 Next, we recruited 27 participants interested in science communication.
 We invite experts to establish standards as a reference point for audience ratings, in order to reduce variance in their subjective evaluations of the text.
-The criteria established by experts are in the Appendix \ref{Criteria}.

-\textit{Survey Results} The distribution of scores for the 45 texts is displayed in the Figure \ref{fig:45}.
+\textit{Survey Results} The distribution of scores for the 45 texts is displayed in \textbf{Figure~\ref{fig:45}}.
 It is shown that story-like texts tend to elicit higher narrative engagement but exhibit lower scientific exposition.
 In contrast, expository texts maintain higher scientific exposition at the expense of engagement.
 The infotainment style appears to strike a balance between the two.
 Additionally, longer texts generally perform better in both dimensions, whereas shorter texts show lower overall scores, likely due to limitations in content depth and development.

 \textit{Final Model Fine-Tuning} For each text, we first computed the average score across the five questions within each of the two dimensions and then averaged these scores across all 27 participants.
 To match the 0–100 scale of the final coordinate axis, the scores were scaled by a factor of 10.
 These scaled scores (representing the two dimensions) served as the output, while the corresponding text and the expert-defined criteria used as reference formed the input.